Single-letter Chain Rule for Quantum Relative Entropy

 The situations in which the map becomes trace-non-increasing naturally identify classes of states and channels for which probabilistic single-shot recovery is achievable.
 In this sense, the recovery map functions both as a mathematical device for proving entropy inequalities and as a diagnostic for detecting operationally meaningful recovery regimes.

 Theorem \ref{thm:generalEntropyIneq} formalizes the general entropy inequality underlying this construction.
-Its proof adapts techniques from Kwon~\cite{kwon19,sutter16} and relies on operator inequalities such as the Perels-Bogoliubov inequality.
+Its proof adapts techniques from Kwon and Kim~\cite{kwon19,sutter16} and relies on operator inequalities such as the Peierls-Bogoliubov inequality.
 From there, we derive specialized forms by making informed choices for the auxiliary states, eventually leading to the chain rule as a corollary.